Cold Brew vs. Iced Coffee – Which One Is Better?

 In the last section, I was raining a little hard on Iced Coffee’s parade.
 I have had many a creamy, delicious iced coffee in my time after all.

 Iced coffee has several advantages over cold brew.
-Firstly, it is much quicker to prepare.
+Firstly, it is significantly quicker to prepare.
 Taking into account brewing and preparation time, most iced coffees won’t take longer than 5 minutes to prepare.
-Cold brew, on the other hand, needs at least 12 hours to brew, and ideally longer.
-This takes planning and is not always practical for a busy person or indeed a busy coffee shop.
+Cold brew, on the other hand, requires at least 12 hours to steep—and ideally 16 to 24 hours for optimal extraction as outlined in the Specialty Coffee Association’s cold-brew extraction parameters.
+This demands advance planning and is not always practical for a busy person or indeed a busy coffee shop.

-Also, as I mentioned, iced coffee will have more of the traditional coffee tastes that we are familiar with, such as brightness and acidity.
-This is an advantage for some people who are expecting a traditional coffee taste profile.
+Also, as I mentioned, iced coffee will retain more of the traditional coffee characteristics that we are familiar with, such as brightness and acidity.
+According to coffee researcher Scott Rao, hot brewing extracts more volatile aromatic compounds and organic acids, which contribute to the brighter, more complex flavor profile.
+This is an advantage for those who prefer a traditional coffee taste profile.

 Cold Brew Advantages

 We touched on the main advantage of cold brew in the previous section.
 Namely, it is a more balanced, better extracted, more naturally sweet tasting drink.
+According to the Specialty Coffee Association’s published cold-brew extraction guidelines, the extended steeping time produces lower acidity and enhanced sweetness.
 We don’t need to add ingredients or doctor a cold brew.
-It can be taken as you would drink your regular joe ie. with a bit of cream and sugar if that is your taste, or else black and straight up.
+It can be taken as you would drink your regular joe—with a bit of cream and sugar if that is your taste, or else black and straight up.

-The other great thing about cold brew is that is incredibly easy and inexpensive to do.
-It doesn’t require any machinery (such as an espresso machine) or barista technique.
-Ground coffee is literally left to sit in room temperature or cold water for at least 12 hours, then filtered and served.
+The other great thing about cold brew is that it is incredibly easy and inexpensive to prepare.
+(The Specialty Coffee Association has published recommended cold-brew extraction parameters) It doesn’t require any machinery (such as an espresso machine) or barista technique.
+Ground coffee is simply steeped in room temperature or cold water for at least 12 hours, then filtered and served.

-Compared to the brighter, more acidic profile of iced coffee, cold brew will have a smoother, more chocolatey taste.
+Compared to the brighter, more acidic profile of iced coffee, cold brew will have a smoother, more chocolatey taste with lower perceived acidity. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines)

-Because of the mild flavor and sweetness, many people drink it as is, without any sweetener, or without creamer.
+Because of the mild flavor and natural sweetness, many people drink it as is, without any sweetener, or without creamer. (the natural (dry) process, which James Hoffmann and the SCA both associate with pronounced fruit-forward notes)

 Cold Brew Health